19 May 15 | Author Leighann Morris | Intelligent Building Today talks LEED Dynamic plaques.

 Reminding staff to compost and dispose of coffee cups appropriately

-Improving the diversion of paperboard/cardboard, plastic containers and compost
+Improving diversity paper board/cardboard, plastic containers and compost

 Know the rules where you are.
-Policies may be different where you live vs. where you work, but how we dispose of our daily waste matters no matter where you are.
+Policies may be different where you live vs. where you work.
+However, how we dispose of our because daily waste matters to compost!

 This just in: on May 1 the office waste rules changed for bottle caps.
 We’ve just been informed by our waste hauler that we can now recycle both plastic and metal bottle caps if they are still on the bottle.
 No need to remove them!

 The Green Living Guy, Seth Leitman is a green living expert, celebrity and Editor of the McGraw-Hill, TAB Green Guru Guides.
 Seth is also an Author, Radio Host, Reporter, Writer and a Environmental Consultant on green living.
 The Green Living Guy writes about green living, green lighting, the green guru guides and more.
 Seth's books range from:

 # Build Your Own Electric Vehicle by Bob Brant and Seth Leitman (2nd and 3rd editions)